Nootropic profile

 Valerian (Valeriana officinalis) is one of the most well-established herbal sedatives, used since ancient Greek and Roman times for insomnia and nervous restlessness.
 It increases GABA availability in the brain to promote deep, restorative sleep and reduce anxiety.

-The key benefits of Valerian include: Anxiety & Calm, Energy, Focus, Mood, Sleep, Stress Relief.
+The main benefits people report from Valerian are: Anxiety & Calm, Energy, Focus, Mood, Sleep, Stress Relief.

 Log in to leave a comment.